To Search MarvWalker.com Go To Google.com and type site: marvwalker.com followed by the subject you are searching for in the box.

 "Whooowee!!
 I told you she kicked!"
-Shannon Milner called to me when Faith finally stopped and stood quivering.
+Shannon Milner called to me when Faith finally stopped kicking and stood quivering.
 Then she turned to those by her who were watching and asked, "Did you hear the wind from those hooves?"

-When people contact after having a similar situation happen they want to know how they can get the horse to accept what they were doing.
+When people contact me after having a similar situation happen they want to know how they can get the horse to accept what they were doing.